 Grow a Cut Flower Garden for Homegrown Bouquets

 I absolutely love growing flowers, arranging them, and just being on my plot surrounded by them.
 Everyone needs flowers in their life.
-That’s why as a florist and allotment gardener I’m sharing my tips for growing them with you.
+That’s why, as a florist and allotment gardener, I’m sharing my tips for growing them with you.
 I remember feeling very overwhelmed when I first started my cut flower garden.
-If you’re just starting out you might feel the same.
-There was so much to do and every time I went up there it just felt like the jobs were never-ending.
-Over time I’ve learned to love this aspect of gardening.
+If you’re starting out, you might feel the same.
+There was so much to do, and every time I went up there, it felt like the jobs were never-ending.
+Over time, I’ve learned to love this aspect of gardening.
 Especially when it comes to growing cut flowers.

-My first foray into the world of gardening began with veg but I soon discovered a love for growing and arranging flowers.
-After working for others in the floristry world I was shocked by the huge quantities that are brought in from all over the world in such an unethical way.
-These once natural and organic blooms are cut, plunged into chemicals and often flown thousands of miles before we actually see them.
+My first foray into gardening began with vegetables, but I soon discovered a love for growing and arranging flowers.
+After working for others in the floristry world, I was shocked by the huge quantities brought in from all over the world in such an unethical way.
+These once-natural and organic blooms are cut, plunged into chemicals, and often flown thousands of miles before we see them.
 So much so that it is difficult to find anything that even has a scent anymore.
-This just didn’t make sense to me.
+This didn’t make sense to me.
+Growing your own is a much more eco-friendly way to have cut flowers for home.

 Plant Cut Flowers in Rows

-When it comes to growing cut flowers, you have to get out of the mindset of planting for an ornamental garden.
-It will obviously still look pretty but your main aim isn’t for visual aesthetics but for maximum yield.
+When it comes to growing cut flowers, you must get out of the mindset of planting for an ornamental garden.
+It will still look pretty, but your main aim isn’t for visual aesthetics but for maximum yield.
 You want to plant everything a little closer together and in straight lines of one variety.
-That way you will have a very clear idea of what you have growing and most importantly the flowers will be easier to harvest.
+That way, you will have a very clear idea of what you have growing, and most importantly, the flowers will be easier to harvest (and deadheading!).
+Cut flowers also prefer a position in full sun and protected from the wind.

 Most Cut Flowers Prefer Rich Soil

-Then you want to think about your soil.
-If you want your flowers to be at their best you have to make their growing conditions just right.
-I feed my beds with lots of rich manure and compost at the start of every season and again in the winter when the bulbs go in.
+Next, you want to think about your soil.
+If you want your flowers to be at their best, you have to make their growing conditions just right.
+I feed my beds with rich manure and compost at the start of every season and again in the winter before the spring and summer bulbs go in.
 On my North London plot, I have very heavy clay soil.
-That means I have to feed my beds with lots of organic matter otherwise my plants would be very sad indeed.
+That means I have to feed my beds with lots of organic matter; otherwise, my plants would be very sad indeed.

-Another thing to think about is which flowers are right for you and your space.
-For example, if you only have your plot or garden for a short time may be annuals are the best thing for you.
+Another thing to consider is which flowers are right for you and your space.
+For example, if you only have your plot or garden for a short time, annuals are the best thing for you.
 They are easy to grow and very rewarding.
-You can sow lots of them direct and many of them produce flowers all summer long.
+You can direct sow lots of them and many of them produce flowers all summer long.
+If you have sandy soil or a shady location, you’ll want to grow flowers best suited for that situation.

-If you know you will be somewhere more permanently you can think about investing in shrubs and perennials.
-These will take much longer to establish but in the long run, will be very useful.
-Ideally, if you have space it is ideal to plant a variety of both.
+Annuals are wonderful to grow, but if you know you will be somewhere more permanent, you can invest in shrubs and perennials.
+Hydrangea, lilac, forsythia, and peonies are all beautiful.
+They’ll take longer to establish but will be very useful in the long run.
+Ideally, if you have space, you should plant a variety of flowers and shrubs for your cut flower patch.

-On my plot, I have five beds for annuals and five for perennials & shrubs.
-These annuals are a must for a cut flower garden:
+On my plot, I have five beds for annuals and five for perennials and shrubs.
+Annuals are plants you need to sow seeds for every year, and they are well worth the effort!
+These annuals are a must for fragrant cut flower displays, and you’ll always find them in my cut flower garden:

 - Cosmos